Future Fighter Capability Project

 2018

-- An open information session was held on January 22 to inform foreign governments and industry about responding to the Suppliers List Invitation, and provide an opportunity for Canadian industry to network with foreign governments and fighter aircraft manufacturers
+- An open information session was held on January 22 to inform foreign governments and industry about responding to the Suppliers List Invitation, and to provide an opportunity for Canadian industry to network with foreign governments and fighter aircraft manufacturers

 - The event, which provided information on how the Government of Canada plans to buy new jets, was well-received and well-attended, with over 200 participants from more than 80 companies and 7 countries taking part